framedsc/Sitesource/markdown/GameGuides/edithfinch.md

 ## Hotsampling

-Hotsampling works with the game, the only problem comes after rezising the window altabing to the game which it rezise again to the previous resolution.
-For taking shoots i suggest using MSI Afterburner (and install RivaTurner that comes with the installation) wich will allow you to take photos without being in the window of the game (be sure to config the desire hotkey in the configs of MSI Afterburner).
+Hotsampling works with the game, the only problem comes after resizing the window and alt-tabing back to the game, which causes it to resize again to the previous resolution.
+For taking shots, I suggest using MSI Afterburner (and installing RivaTurner that comes with the installation) which will allow you to take photos without being focused on the game (be sure to configure the desired hotkey in MSI Afterburner).

 ## Custom Resolution